giovaneaf/OCT/README.md

 # OCT
-Evolutionary/Genetic Algorithm to solve the Optimum Communication Spanning Tree Problem (OCT)
+Formulations and Evolutionary/Genetic Algorithm to solve the Optimum Communication Spanning Tree Problem (OCT)